 As a Falcon Complete Analyst, Tyler managed incident response and remediation for a variety of CrowdStrike customers across the globe.

 Computer Science student at Yale University.
 Expected Graduation May 2025.
 Coursework includes GLBL 7305 (Disinformation in the Age of AI), CPSC 310 (Technology, Power, and Security Political Challenges of the Computer Age), CPSC 323 (Intro Systems Prog & Comp Org.), ENGL 121 (Writing About Big Tech), ENV 756 (Modeling Geographic Objects).
-Activities include Pauli Murray College Council (President), STEM Admissions Tour Guide, Technical Peer Mentor (Undergraduate Production), Students & Alumni of Yale (Director), W1YU Amateur Radio @ Yale (President), Yale Computer Society (Communications Officer)
+Activities included Pauli Murray College Council (President), STEM Admissions Tour Guide, Technical Peer Mentor (Undergraduate Production), Students & Alumni of Yale (Director), W1YU Amateur Radio @ Yale (President), Yale Computer Society (Communications Officer)

 Organized the first ever Yale Computer Science Career Fair with over 450 students and 16 employers in attendance.
 First ever specialty recruiting event for computer science students at Yale University.
 Coordinated between several university offices to implement an effective event.
+Successful second event in 2024 with 350 attendees and 15 companies.

 Senior member of DSAC, the CS department student council charged with improving the CS student experience.